Hamiltonian Simulation by Qubitization: Overview of the Quantum Signal Processor

-In the following, $\hat{W}$ will always be applied to states in the subspace $\bigoplus_\lambda \mathcal{H}_{\lambda}$, thus its action on states outside it need not be defined.
-The usefulness of this construct is evident; due to its invariant subspace, multiple applications of the iterate result in highly structured behavior.
-However, implementing $\hat{W}$ requires $g[\hat{H}]$, which appears difficult to compute efficiently in general.
-In prior art~\cite{Daskin2016ancilla}, this was approximated using phase estimation.
-We formalize `qubitization' as the problem of finding $\hat{W}$:
+In the following, the iterate will always be applied to states spanned by the subspace $\bigoplus_\lambda \mathcal{H}_{\lambda}$.
+Thus its action on states outside this subspace need not be defined.
+The usefulness of this construct is evident.
+Due to its invariant subspace, multiple applications of the iterate result in highly structured behavior.
+However, implementing $\hat{W}$ appears difficult in general.
+One one hand, the function $\sqrt{1-|\lambda|^2}$ must be computed for each eigenstate.
+In principle, this can be approximated using phase estimation with considerable overhead~\cite{Daskin2016ancilla}.
+On the other hand, it is not at all clear whether a unitary with the form of $\hat{W}$ can always be engineered from the standard-form encoding of $\hat{H}$. `Qubitization' is our solution to constructing this iterate with minimal overhead. \begin{theorem}[Qubitization] Given a Hermitian matrix $\hat{H}=\bra{G}_a\hat{U}\ket{G}_a$ encoded in standard-form as described in~\cref{def:standardform}, the iterate $\hat{W}$ of~\cref{Eq:W_Block_form} can be constructed using at most one query each to $\hat{G}$, controlled-$U$, their inverses, at most one additional qubit, and $\mathcal{O}(\log{(\dim{(\mathcal{H}_a)})})$ quantum gates. \end{theorem}